mzlogin/vim-markdown-toc/README.md

 Suggest to manage your vim plugins via [Vundle][4] so you can install it simply three steps:

-1. add the following line to your
+1. add the following line to your vimrc file

     ```
     Plugin 'mzlogin/vim-markdown-toc'
     ```

-2. reload your vimrc file
+2. `:so $MYVIMRC`

 3. `:PluginInstall`